OrienteerBAP/Orienteer-Guidebook/README.md

 Orienteer is a flexible business application development platform.
 It lets you build full-featured dedicated enterprise apps, like CRM, ERP, supply chain management apps etc. Orienteer provides flexible, scalable and extendable solutions.

-**Why read this guide**

-This guide will help you to:
+**This guide will help you**
-* install Orienteer,
+* to install Orienteer,
-* configure business application
+* to build and configure a business application,
-* extend business application to cover 100% of your needs
+* to extend a business application with custom add-ons to cover 100% of your needs.

 **Audience**